Floor plan: Overview

 Similar to a map, the orientation of the view is downward from above, but unlike a conventional map, a plan is drawn at a particular vertical position (commonly at about four feet above the floor).
 Objects below this level are seen, objects at this level are shown 'cut' in plan-section, and objects above this vertical position within the structure are omitted or shown dashed.
 Plan view or planform is defined as a vertical orthographic projection of an object on a horizontal plane, like a map.

 The term may be used in general to describe any drawing showing the physical layout of objects.
 For example, it may denote the arrangement of the displayed objects at an exhibition, or the arrangement of exhibitor booths at a convention.
 Drawings are now reproduced using plotters and large format xerographic copiers.

 A reflected ceiling plan (RCP) shows a view of the room as if looking from above, through the ceiling, at a mirror installed one foot below the ceiling level, which shows the reflected image of the ceiling above.
 This convention maintains the same orientation of the floor and ceilings plans – looking down from above.
 RCPs are used by designers and architects to demonstrate lighting, visible mechanical features, and ceiling forms as part of the documents provided for construction.

 The art of constructing ground plans (ichnography; Gr. τὸ ἴχνος, íchnos, "track, trace" and γράφειν, gráphein, "to write"; pronounced ik-nog-rəfi) was first described by Vitruvius (i.2) and included the geometrical projection or horizontal section representing the plan of any building, taken at such a level as to show the outer walls, with the doorways, windows, fireplaces, etc., and the correct thickness of the walls; the position of piers, columns or pilasters, courtyards and other features which constitute the design, as to scale.

-Floor plan topics

-Building blocks

-A floor plan is not a top view or birds eye view.
-It is a measured drawing to scale of the layout of a floor in a building.
-A top view or bird's eye view does not show an orthogonally projected plane cut at the typical four foot height above the floor level.
-A floor plan could show: